 - In Henry Kleplek's version face cards score 10 points each, cards 6-10 score 5 points each and cards A-5 score 1 point each.
 A player who goes out on the very first turn of the game scores 5.
 The target score to end the game is 50.

 Some people play that it is compulsory to play kings at your first opportunity.
 There is a penalty of three points (or three chips paid to the pot) for holding a king and not playing it when you could.
 A problem with this rule is that it seems to be unenforceable.
 If you have a king in your hand you might claim that you had just picked it up, and no one could contradict you unless they had been peeking at your cards, which is also illegal.
 It seems better to have a 10 point penalty for kings left in hand at the end of the play, as in the main description; this should be enough to encourage players to get rid of kings as soon as they can.

 Some people play that a card must be drawn from the stock at the start of each turn rather than at the end.
+This can create a practical problem that it is difficult to know when a player has finished his or her turn: this may be indicated by each player knocking or saying "pass" at the end of their turn to allow the next player to draw and begin play.
 Some play that two cards must be drawn from the stock on each turn, rather than just one.